 He believes his past experience provides him with the ability to bring both perspectives to the classroom.
 He specializes in bridging the gap between academic research and applied decisionmaking in the context of strategic planning and technology strategy.
 He also has brought this perspective to executive education.
 He has taught executives at the Financial Management Program at General Electric, and the McKinsey & Co. mini-MBA program, as well as conducted customized education for Northrop Grumman, MTV Networks Asia, Metropolitan Life, and the William Wrigley Jr. Company.

 Knez earned a bachelor's degree in economics at the University of Arizona and a PhD in decision sciences at the Wharton School at the University of Pennsylvania in 1991.

 When not teaching or conducting research, Knez enjoys spending time with his family and playing golf.

 “I appreciated [professor Marc Knez] for the passion and energy level that he put into taking the class…I think the cases that he picked are updated, relevant and complement well with the theories he wants to teach…I would highly recommend this to my company and other corporate leaders.”

-“Case approach, choice of cases, and number of pre-reads expands the impact beyond the length of the 2-day program.
-The strategic planning lesson was very insightful; lectures and slides provided great overview of the strategic topics.
+“Case approach, choice of cases, and number of pre-reads expand the impact beyond the length of the 2-day program.
+The strategic planning lesson was very insightful; lectures and slides provided a great overview of the strategic topics.
 Great combination of academic and practical insights.”

 “The program makes strategic thinking highly practical.
 New venture ideas are always sexy, but using the NVP process to verify them would increase the chance of success.
 The two theories of incumbent disruption are also a key takeaway and highly relevant to today’s dynamic market environment.”